 - Cute Kitten: Dozens of them.
 And they fly.

-- First Kiss: Miki makes a big deal out of Jun getting kissed by a girl when he was still a baby.
+- First Kiss: Miki makes a big deal out of Jun being kissed by a girl when he was just a baby.

 - Idol Singer: Nao's whole class applies for an idol audition.
 Nao makes it to trial photo shoots, but gets rejected after all.
 Her professional classmate Karin doesn't even make it that far, though.